EXCLUSIVE-TDC weighs strategic options amid consolidation, sources say

 By Pablo Mayo Cerqueiro, Amy-Jo Crowley and Andres Gonzalez

-LONDON, Sept 29 (Reuters) - TDC Holding A/S, Denmark's largest telecoms company, has hired LionTree to help it explore strategic options for the business as consolidation in the Danish telecom market accelerates, two people familiar with the situation told Reuters.
+LONDON, Sept 29 (Reuters) - Denmark's largest telecoms company TDC Holding A/S has hired LionTree to help it explore strategic options for the business as consolidation in the Danish telecom market accelerates, two people familiar with the situation told Reuters.

 The group, which is 50% owned by Australia's Macquarie MQG.AX, is conducting a strategic analysis of the business and the Danish market, said one of the sources, who spoke on condition of anonymity.

+TDC declined to comment.
+Deliberations are at an early stage as the company is not currently actively in any sale process, and there is no certainty that any transaction will take place, one of the people cautioned.

-The move follows consolidation in the region, with electricity and internet provider Norlys buying Swedish telecoms operator Telia Company TELIA.ST Danish operations earlier this year, the person said.
+The move follows consolidation in the region, with electricity and internet provider Norlys buying Swedish telecoms operator Telia's TELIA.ST Danish operations earlier this year.

-TDC's review comes five years after being taken private by a investor consortium, which includes Danish investors Arbejdsmarkedets Tillægspension (ATP), PFA Asset Management and AIP Management, according to TDC's 2022 annual report.
+It comes five years after TDC was taken private by a Macquarie-led investor consortium which includes Danish investors Arbejdsmarkedets Tillægspension (ATP), PFA Asset Management and AIP Management.

+TDC, which was founded in the 19th century, split its operations into two companies after agreeing to the takeover, with TDC Net owning its network infrastructure and Nuuday its consumer brands.

-(Reporting by Pablo Mayo Cerqueiro, Amy-Jo Crowley and Andres Gonzalez, adittional reporting by Supantha Mukherjee in Stockholm; Editing by Anousha Sakoui and Louise Heavens)
+(Reporting by Pablo Mayo Cerqueiro, Amy-Jo Crowley and Andres Gonzalez; Additional reporting by Supantha Mukherjee in Stockholm; Editing by Anousha Sakoui, Louise Heavens and Jan Harvey)

 ((Pablo.MayoCerqueiro@thomsonreuters.com;))